intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 ### Build Options

-Build options provides list of different arguments which can be passed during package creation or build.
+Build options provide a list of different arguments which can be passed during package creation or build.

-Please refer to [README_common](README_common.md) for full list of Build options.
+Please refer to [README_common](README_common.md) for the full list of Build options.

 ## Installation and Verification